Getting Ready for Parole

 • whether any victims have been notified

-Board review – The IPPO forwards the completed Request for Investigation to the Parole Board office.
-Board staff checks the Request for Investigation for accuracy, prepares the field file and mails it to the DOC Probation and Parole office in the area the offender wishes to reside in.
+Board review – The Case Specialist forwards the completed Request for Investigation to the Parole Board office.
+Board staff checks the Request for Investigation for accuracy, prepares the field file and mails it to the DOC Probation and Parole office in the area the offender wishes to reside.
 This typically takes Board staff about 5 days.

 Probation and Parole (P&P) review – The assigned Probation and Parole officer (PO) then investigates the Request for Investigation and field file.
 As part of the investigation, the PO must go to the proposed residence and verify employment, if it is indicated in the plan.
 The Parole Officer either approves or denies the parole plan.

-The PO has 5 business days to complete the investigation.
-This may be extended to 15 business days with extenuating or prohibitive circumstances (i.e. if the inmate is a sexual or violent offender).
+The PO has 15 business days to complete the investigation.
+This may be extended with extenuating or prohibitive circumstances (i.e. if the inmate is a sexual or violent offender).

 Approved plans – If the PO approves a plan, they fill out the paperwork and set a day for the offender to report to their office.
-This paperwork, which includes rules of parole, is sent to the Parole Board and to the IPPO.
-The IPPO goes over the rules of parole with offenders, making sure they understand the rules, and the offender signs the agreement and commits to abide by those rules.
+This paperwork, which includes rules of parole, is sent to the Parole Board and to the Case Specialist.
+The Case Specialist goes over the rules of parole with offenders, making sure they understand the rules, and the offender signs the agreement and commits to abide by those rules.

 Denied plans – If the PO denies a parole plan, they complete a form and state the reasons the plan was denied.
-The offender and IPPO then try to develop an alternate plan, or to rectify the parts of the plan that were not acceptable.
-The IPPO continues to work with the offender until all possibilities are exhausted.
-If no parole plan can be developed, the IPPO, offender or MSP staff can ask the Parole Board to review the case.
+The offender and Case Specialist then try to develop an alternate plan, or to rectify the parts of the plan that were not acceptable.
+The Case Specialist continues to work with the offender until all possibilities are exhausted.
+If no parole plan can be developed, the Case Specialist, offender or MSP staff can ask the Parole Board to review the case.

 Sexual or Violent Offender Registration – Any violent or sexual offender must register with the appropriate agency 10 days prior to release from the institution.
-This registration may add some time to the release process, but is set out by statute and must be complied with.
+This registration may add some time to the release process but is set out by statute and must be followed.
 The Registry is run by the Montana Department of Justice.
+Sexual offenders who are do not live in a fixed location regularly must register within three days of entering a Montana county.
+They are also required to report in person monthly to the registering agency.
+For any questions, these offenders should refer to Montana Code Annotated 46-23-505.

 Parole to another state – Offenders can ask for a parole to another state.
 Offenders must meet certain requirements to be supervised through the Interstate Compact.
 They must: